ijkilchenko/snakes_on_a_pyRLane/README.md

 Each of the above scripts uses the same model file `models/model.p` (it's created if it doesn't exist).

-You can do `sudo python watch_snakes.py` (note the use of root) right away without training just to see them move around or do `python teach_snakes.py` and either wait until training is done (`num_frames` is exhausted) or do Ctrl+C (KeyboardInterrupt) and this will trigger the current model to be pickled/saved.
+You can do `python watch_snakes.py` right away without training just to see them move around or do `python teach_snakes.py` and either wait until training is done (`num_frames` is exhausted) or do Ctrl+C (KeyboardInterrupt) and this will trigger the current model to be pickled/saved.